ibm-cloud-architecture/refarch-analytics/docs/ICP/README.md

 # docker login mycluster.icp:8500
 ```

 Retrieve the package and load it into the local helm and image repositories using this command.
-This places the Helm chart for DSX Local into the `local-charts` repository, and all of the images into the Docker private registry running ICP.

 ```bash
 # bx pr load-ppa-archive --archive ibm-dsx-local-linux-x86-icp-2.1.0.tar.gz
 ```
+This places the Helm chart for DSX Local into the `local-charts` repository, and all of the images into the Docker private registry running ICP.

 ### Installing using the Helm CLI

-The DSX Local must be installed four times into four different namespaces, making an installation from the Catalog not very user friendly.
+As of now the DSX Local must be installed four times into four different namespaces, making an installation from the Catalog longer.
 You may still look at the chart, called `ibm-dsx-prod`, in the Catalog to find out more information about the topology and installation instructions.
 We will use the `helm` CLI to install it from the master node instead of the catalog.

-Set up the `kubectl` context before beginning.
+Set up the `kubectl` context before beginning (use the 'configuration client menu in ICP').
 This configures and authenticates the `kubectl` and `helm` with the ICP cluster.
 If the cluster is named `mycluster`,

 ```bash
 # bx pr cluster-config mycluster